Are you an Interdimensional Traveler?

 gigantically inflated ego.

-Many Eastern and New Age Paths
+A Flaw in Many Eastern and New Age Paths

 details of how our personalities work and interrelate.